Using biomethane to replace fossil fuels

-Methane can be produced from inputs of carbon dioxide and hydrogen
+Synthetic methane can be produced from carbon dioxide and hydrogen

-Methane may be produced by reacting carbon dioxide and hydrogen in a Sabatier reaction: CO2 + 4H2→ CH4 + 2H2O.
-This reaction chain can be catalyzed by two alternative ways: biologically at lower temperatures by hydrogenotrophic methanogens or inorganically at elevated temperatures and pressures in the presence of a nickel catalyst.
+Methane can be produced by reacting carbon dioxide and hydrogen in a Sabatier reaction: CO2 + 4H2→ CH4 + 2H2O.
+The reaction can be catalyzed in two alternative ways: either biologically and at low temperatures by methane-producing micro-organisms, or at high temperatures and pressures and with a nickel catalyst.
 Our technology is based on biological conversion.

-Methanation is particularly attractive in that the reaction occurs with the aid of CO2, which is consequently not discharged into the atmosphere during the production cycle but converted into methane.
-The unique reactor design of Q Power enables a highly efficient gas transfer and biological efficiency without the use of pressurizing or mixing.
+In our methanation process, CO2 is used as an input rather than discharging it into the atmosphere.
+The unique Q Power reactor design enables a highly efficient gas transfer and biological efficiency without the use of pressurizing or mixing.

 Globally the most energy-efficient technology for methane production

-The process is both energy and cost-efficient: the bioreactor does not require mixing, pressurizing or constant fluid pumping.
-The temperature of the process is only around 50 to 70 °C (120 to 160 °F), while catalyst technologies, for instance, require a temperature of several hundred degrees.
-There is also no need for constant laboratory surveillance.
+Our process is both energy and cost-efficient, as the bioreactor does not require mixing, pressurizing or constant fluid pumping.
+The temperature of the process is only around 50 to 70 °C (120 to 160 °F), while catalyst technologies require a temperature of several hundred degrees.
+There is also no need for constant laboratory surveillance of the process.
+A full 83 % of the energy stored in hydrogen inputs is transformed into methane in our reactor.

-The technology has excellent energy efficiency.
-83 % of hydrogen inputs’ energy gets transformed into methane by the microbes.
-Methane also solves the need for storing renewable energy: it functions as a gas storage from which energy can be fed back to the power grid through a generator.
-Its utilization level is also superior to other methanation technologies, and it is more efficient in storing electricity than battery technology.
+Our technology is a solution to the need for storing renewable energy.
+The gas acts as a chemical storage from which energy can be fed back to the power grid through a generator.
+Its utilization level is superior to other methanation technologies, and it is more efficient in storing electricity than battery technology.

 Gasification and syngas upgrading